donabrams/advent-of-code-2015/README.md

 Advent of Code
 ==============

-It's been a while since I wrote anything production ready but javascript, so this December I'm writing the advent of code with a different language each day (minus the first 7 which I'm doing today and tomorrow to catch up).
+It's been a while since I wrote anything production ready but javascript, so this December I'm writing the advent of code with a different language each day.

 Day 1: Javascript (ES6)